pqrs-org/appcast.pqrs.org/appcast-updater/update-descriptions/karabiner-elements.md

+-   📅 Release date
+    -   Aug 11, 2022
 -   ✨ New Features
     -   Add `Enable unsafe configuration` feature into Preferences > Pro tab.
 -   🐛 Bug Fixes
-    -   Fixed ans issue that the built-in keyboard is not be treated as the built-in keyboard if the keyboard is connected via SPI (Serial Peripheral Interface), such as M2 MacBook Air.
+    -   Fixed an issue that the built-in keyboard is not be treated as the built-in keyboard if the keyboard is connected via SPI (Serial Peripheral Interface), such as M2 MacBook Air.